Melitopol Museum of Local History: History

 The museum's collection began in 1900, when the Melitopol Zemstvo bought a collection of 180 taxidermied birds for 750 roubles.
 In 1910, the collection of the Zemstvo was combined with the collection of the Melitopol Real School.
 On 1 May 1921, the Melitopol Regional Museum opened in a building on Dzerzhinsky Street and the first director of the museum was teacher D. Serdyukov.

 As of 1928, the museum occupied three small rooms and a corridor.
 The three rooms included historical and natural, as well as ethnographic and archaeological departments.
 Although the museum had many exhibits, the lack of space and unsystematic organization of museum material, according to museum director I. P. Kurylo-Krymchak, made access to the collection difficult.

 In the early 1930s, Kurylo-Krymchak launched extensive conservation work, protecting the nature reserves of the North Pryazovia from capture for agricultural purposes.
 However, in January 1935, he was sacked from the museum and arrested.
 During the Second World War he was appointed mayor of Melitopol by the Germans and resumed the work in the museum, once again as its director.

 In 1967, the museum moved to the former Chernikov mansion on Karl Marx Street (now Mykhailo Hrushevsky Street).
 From 1971, the director of the museum was BD Mikhailov.
 In 1972, the diorama "Assault by Soviet troops of the Wotan line in October 1943" was created in the museum.

 On 10 March 2022, after the Russian attack on the city, the director of the museum, Leila Ibragimova, was arrested at her home by Russian forces, and was detained in an unknown location.
 It was also reported that Russian troops stole a collection of Scythian gold, which was discovered by archaeologists in the 1950s.
-In all, Russian troops looted at least 198 gold items, rare old weapons, centuries-old silver coins and special medals, Ibrahimova said.
+In all, Russian troops looted at least 198 gold items, rare old weapons, centuries-old silver coins and special medals, Ibragimova said.